Legal website mistakes that are preventing you from getting clients

 What does this picture have to do with any legal practice area?

 I have no idea.
 Maybe, just maybe, this Family Law Firm is trying to be different.
-Being this different is just confusing and weird.
+Being this different is just confusing and weird and is a legal website mistake that is making your potential clients run to another firm.

-When I saw the images on this website, all I did was click through to look at the horrible pictures.
+When I saw the images on a legal website, all I did was click through to look at the horrible pictures.
 If all I’m doing on your website is critiquing the strange imagery, I am obviously not going to turn into a client.

-Instead of falling victim to legal website mistakes with your imagery, make sure you are using images that allow your clients to get to know you.
+Instead of falling victim to legal website mistakes, make sure you are using images that allow your clients to get to know you

 • how you view them and how you will treat them.